Our Review of Kelly Simmons’ ‘Home Jobs Now’

 Quick Summary of Home Jobs Now

-Rating: 1 out of 5.
-This is yet another iteration of an older link posting work-at-home 'opportunity.'
+Rating: 1 This is yet another iteration of an older link posting work-at-home 'opportunity.'

 If you’ve ever considered working from home, you’ve probably performed an online search using keywords such as ‘work at home jobs’ or ‘home jobs for students.’
 More than likely, you’ve come across the following work-at-home opportunity called ‘Home Jobs Now.’